lalabigvava08/uk_fashion_retail_macroeconomic_analysis/README.md

 The project completed for the MSc Data Science and Analytics programme at the University of Westminster.

-## Project Overview
+# Project Overview

 This project investigates how macroeconomic indicators influence the financial performance of UK fashion retailers.

 The analysis focuses on three market segments:

-- Fast fashion – Primark
+- Fast fashion-Primark
-- Luxury fashion – Burberry
+- Luxury fashion-Burberry
-- Sustainable fashion – Nobody’s Child
+- Sustainable fashion-Nobody’s Child

 Macroeconomic indicators analysed include: